Can We Grow Christmas Trees in Henderson County?

 Growing Christmas Trees

 As we do for every crop, we recommend potential farmers deeply consider the costs, risks and work involved in becoming a farmer.
 NC State Extension Agents can assist you with this decision.
 Once you decide to move forward, farmers should do formal soil tests to determine soil pH.
 The cheap pH meters one finds in garden centers are not reliable.
-You can get soil boxes from the Henderson County Extension Office and forms to mail the sample off to the NC Department of Agriculture and Consumer Services.
+You can get soil boxes from the N.C.
+Cooperative Extension, Henderson County Center and forms to mail the sample off to the NC Department of Agriculture and Consumer Services.

 Christmas tree